A world-class institute of changemakers in the deaf and signing community.

 Can I do a payment plan?

-Is there financial assistance available for Bison Brainiacs participants?
+Is there financial assistance available for Summer Youth Camp participants?

-Yes, we do have scholarships for the program.
+Yes, we do have scholarships.
 In order to be considered for a scholarship, you will need to fill out a scholarship form with a letter explaining why you should receive the scholarship as well as a copy of your recent tax forms.
-We provide scholarships only to Deaf and Hard of Hearing students.
+We provide scholarships only to deaf and hard of hearing students.
+If you want to request a scholarship, please send an e-mail to email@example.com for the scholarship request form.

 What else is required other than submitting an application online?

-After submitting an application online, we will need either a copy of your child's high school transcript or a letter of recommendation from their guidance counselor.
-Those documents can be faxed to (202) 651-5692 to the attention of Andrew Morrill or e-mailed to email@example.com.
+After submitting an application online, we will need either a copy of your child's high school transcript or a letter of recommendation from their guidance/school counselor or a science/technology teacher.
+Those documents can scanned and/or sent via e-mail to the attention of Alison O'Hara at firstname.lastname@example.org.
 We will send a confirmation e-mail upon receipt and in regards to your child's acceptance into the program.

 When is the application deadline?

-The deadline is May 31, 2018.
+The deadline is May 1, 2022.
 However, spots do fill up quickly, so the sooner we receive everything, the better.
-The Exploring the Sciences program will have a maximum of 12 students.
+The Bison Brainiacs program will accept a limited number of 16 campers.

 When is check-in and check-out dates/times?